 Pain management in hospice and palliative care can vary depending on individual circumstances.
 Learn about the pain management options available in this guide.

 In this blog, we interviewed Licensed Funeral Director, End-of-Life Doula and Founder of Death’s Apprentice Christa Ovenell to obtain a better understanding of how a holistic approach to end-of-life care can be more beneficial to dying individuals and their loved ones.

-Learn how to find an obituaries in Nova Scotia.
+Learn how to find obituaries in Nova Scotia.
 Here are tips and tricks on locating a death notice of someone who has died in Nova Scotia.

 In this blog, we speak to Anton King-Rose about the importance of trans-inclusive death care.
 Throughout the blog, Anton dives into why trans-inclusive death care is important, and his hopes for the future of gender-inclusive death care.